sirthias/parboiled2/README.rst

     It can be applied to any rule and appends action logic to it.
 The argument to ``~>`` is always a function, what functions are allowed and what the resulting rule type is depends on the type of ``a``.

-    The basic idea is that the input of the function is popped of the value stack and the result of the function is pushed back onto it.
+    The basic idea is that the input of the function is popped off the value stack and the result of the function is pushed back onto it.
 In its basic form the ``~>`` operator therefore transforms the top elements of the value stack into some other object(s).